Azure/GPT-RAG/docs/GUIDE.md

 ## Overview

-The **GPT-RAG Solution Accelerator** enables organizations to leverage **Generative AI** for enhanced customer support, decision-making, and data-driven processes by empowering systems to handle complex inquiries using extensive datasets.
-Designed to provide **secure and efficient deployment**, it allows businesses to integrate AI with existing operations, making it adaptable for both simple and advanced information retrieval.
+The **GPT-RAG Solution Accelerator** enables organizations to enhance customer support, decision-making, and data-driven processes with **Generative AI**, empowering systems to handle complex inquiries across extensive datasets.
+It offers **secure, efficient deployment** for easy integration with existing operations, adaptable for both simple and advanced information retrieval.

 Beyond classical **Retrieval-Augmented Generation (RAG)** capabilities, the accelerator incorporates **agents** that support sophisticated scenarios such as **NL2SQL query generation** and other context-aware data interactions.
 This flexibility enables advanced use cases where AI can seamlessly retrieve and interpret information, meeting diverse technical requirements.